 His research interests mainly focus on the analysis of multiscale coupled processes in fractured bedrock, in particular, modeling of (simple and complex, e.g., groundwater and non-Newtonian cement grouts) fluids flow and (reactive and non-reactive) solute transport in fractured rocks.
 The main application areas are safety assessment for geological disposal of nuclear waste, and rock grouting analysis for construction & maintenance of underground infrastructures built in/on fractured bedrock.

 He is the course coordinator for Environmental Dynamics/Physical Processes (AE2201) and (co-) coordinator for Engineering Geology (AE2401).
-He also participated in teaching Modelling of Water Systems (AE2107), Rock Mechanics (AF2602), and Tunnel Engineering (AF2610) at KTH.
+He also participated in teaching Applied Hydrogeology (AL2301), Modelling of Water Systems (AE2107), Rock Mechanics (AF2602), and Tunnel Engineering (AF2610) at KTH.

 Ongoing research projects

-- Degradation of grout injection in hydropower dams – coupled hydrogeological-geochemical modeling to predict dam condition and remaining lifetime.
+Degradation of grout injection in hydropower dams – coupled hydrogeological-geochemical modeling to predict dam condition and remaining lifetime.
 Svenskt Centrum för Hållbar Vattenkraft – SVC (2023-2027).
-9.8M SEK (PI).
+PI.
+(We are seeking a PhD student for this project, if you are interested, please follow KTH Vacancies to find the recruitment information or contact me if you have any questions.)

-- Modeling rock grouting in fractures with alternative rheological models for cement grout.
+Modeling rock grouting in fractures with alternative rheological models for cement grout.
 Rock Engineering Research Foundation (BeFo) (2022-2026).
-2M SEK (PI).
+PI.

 - Verification of Real-Time Grouting Control (RTGC) theory using an artificial fracture with adjustable aperture order: A numerical and experimental investigation.
-Rock Engineering Research Foundation (BeFo) (2022-2023).
-2.36M SEK (co-PI, collaboration with RISE, Research Institute of Sweden).
+Rock Engineering Research Foundation (BeFo) (2022-2023). co-PI, collaboration with RISE, Research Institute of Sweden.

 - Organizing committee member for The 3rd International Conference on Coupled Processes in Fractured Geological Media: Observation, Modeling, and Application (CouFrac2022), Berkeley, California, November 14-16, 2022.